chyoon2/Currency-Exchange/README.md

 ## Specs:

-* Behavior: Program will accept a whole number.
+    Behavior: Program will accept a whole number.
-input: "10"
+    Input: "10"
-output: N/A
+    Output: N/A

-* Behavior: Program will not accept non-numeric values.
+    Behavior: Program will not accept non-numeric values.
-input: "Money$10"
+    Input: "Money$10"
-output: "Please enter only numeric values"
+    Output: "Please enter only numeric values"

-* Behavior: Program will accept an input of a non-USD currency.
+    Behavior: Program will accept an input of a non-USD currency.
-input: "WON"
+    Input: "WON"
-output: N/A
+    Output: N/A

-* Behavior: Program will convert string to uppercase.
+    Behavior: Program will convert string to uppercase.
-input: "usd"
+    Input: "usd"
-output: N/A
+    Output: N/A

-* Behavior: Program will calculate the value of user-inputted number multiplied by the user-selected non-USD currency exchange rate.
+    Behavior: Program will calculate the value of user-inputted number multiplied by the user-selected non-USD currency exchange rate.
-input: N/A
+    Input: N/A
-output: N/A
+    Output: N/A

-* Behavior: Program will call the API and request the key-value of the user-selected non-USD currency.
+    Behavior: Program will call the API and request the key-value of the user-selected non-USD currency.
     Input: "WON"
     Output: N/A

     Behavior: Program will return an error if the API call results in an error.
-input: "10", "WON"
+    Input: "10", "WON"
-output: "Unexpected error, Error 404"
+    Output: "Unexpected error, Error 404"

-Behavior: Program will return a notification saying the currency does not exist if the user-selected currency doesn't exist in the API.
+    Behavior: Program will return a notification saying the currency does not exist if the user-selected * currency doesn't exist in the API.
-input: "10" , "EDM"
+    Input: "10" , "EDM"
-output: "EDM currency does not exist"
+    Output: "EDM currency does not exist"

     Behavior: Program will return an output of the calculated currency exchage
     Input: "10" , "AED"
     Output: "36.7 AED

 ## Setup/Installation Requirements